leap-stc/cmip6-leap-feedstock/README.md

 print(f"\n\nStill missing {len(missing_iids)} of {len(iids_requested)}: \n{missing_iids=}")
 ```

+## What do you actually do to the data?
+The goal of this feedstock is to make CMIP6 data analysis-ready, but not modify the source data in any way.

+The current workflow involves the following steps for every instance id:
+- Query the ESGF API using [pangeo-forge-esgf](https://github.com/jbusecke/pangeo-forge-esgf) to get a list of urls that represent all files for a single dataset
+- [Preprocess](https://github.com/leap-stc/cmip6-leap-feedstock/blob/32041e50485448505182172faf854e607df0606d/feedstock/recipe.py#L35-L70) each dataset resulting from a file.
+This step sanitizes some attribute formatting and moves additional variables to the coordinates of the dataset.
+This does **not alter** the data or naming in any way.
+- Combine datasets along the time dimension.
+- [Dynamically rechunk](https://github.com/leap-stc/cmip6-leap-feedstock/blob/32041e50485448505182172faf854e607df0606d/feedstock/recipe.py#L245-L317) and store the data to zarr.
+- Consolidate the metadata and dimension coordinates of the zarr store.

+None of these steps attempt to correct any naming issues ([xMIP](https://github.com/jbusecke/xMIP) can do this after you load the data), or at any point modify the data itself!
+The xarray datasets you load from zarr should give you the same data you would get if you download the netcdf files and open them with xarray locally!

 ## Troubleshooting

 ### I have found an issue with one of the cloud zarr stores.
 Where can I report this?